drvinceknight/Year_3_game_theory_course/Content/Chapter_14_Stochastic_games.md

 We will make some simplifying assumptions in this course:

-1. The length of the game is not known (infinite horizon);
+1. The length of the game is not known (infinite horizon) - so we use discounting;
 2. The rewards and transition probabilities are not dependent;
 3. We will only consider strategies called **Markov strategies**.